msokolet/scrollystory-gen/README.md

 ## Scrollystory generator ##

-This is a wrapper for [scrollama](https://github.com/russellgoldenberg/scrollama), the purpose of which is to create [scrollystories](https://russellgoldenberg.github.io/scrollama/sticky-side/) with minimal effort.
+This is a wrapper for the [scrollama](https://github.com/russellgoldenberg/scrollama) library, the purpose of which is to create [scrollystories](https://russellgoldenberg.github.io/scrollama/sticky-side/) with minimal effort.
 No knowledge of JS/CSS needed!

 Instructions: